dev-nzm99/dsalgo-lib/all_DSA_patterns/Binary Search Patterns/Binary Search Patterns: On Answer or Condition Function/README.md

 - You can check feasibility for a given value.
 - The feasibility check is monotonic.

+---

 ## 5. Visual Example

 Picture a slider from 1 to 100.
 Each time you move the slider, you ask, “Is this good enough?” and adjust left or right based on the answer.

+---

+## 6. Practice Tips

+### How to recognize this pattern:

+- The problem asks for a minimum or maximum possible value (e.g., minimum speed, maximum allocation).
+- You can write a function to check if a guess is feasible.
+- The feasibility function is monotonic—once it works, it keeps working for higher/lower values.

+### Aha!
+Moments:

+- Realizing you don’t need to simulate every possible answer—just check the boundaries and use binary search.
+- Understanding that the condition function is the real heart of the solution.

+### Debugging Tips:

+- Double-check your condition function—off-by-one errors are common.
+- Make sure your search space boundaries are correct (min/max possible values).
+- Test edge cases: smallest/largest inputs, one day, one item, etc.

+### Memory Tricks:

+- Remember: "Binary search on answer" = "Guess, check, and adjust."
+- Mnemonic: Condition Function = Can Find (the answer).

+By mastering the Binary Search on Answer/Condition Function pattern, you’ll unlock a powerful tool for tackling a wide range of optimization problems—especially those loved by top tech companies like Amazon, Google, Facebook, and Flipkart!